I Ching Oracle Result: Transformation from Hexagram 35 with Changing Lines 1, 3, 5, 6 to Hexagram 49

 (Jìn rú cuī rú, zhēn jí.
 Wǎng fú, yù wú jiù.)

 "Advancing while obstructed.
-Steadiness brings favorable outcome.
-Even without trust, there is no fault."
+Correct alignment leads to a favorable outcome.
+Even without trust, there is no error."

 Progress begins but meets resistance.
 External validation is not yet present.